 DocuSign is a dedicated e-signature application designed to keep track of large numbers of documents and signees and currently boasts over 200 million users worldwide.
 The software is straightforward, with plenty of advanced features for those who want them.

 DocuSign is built for business use, particularly for companies that are required to send out a large number of documents for signatures at any given time.
 Accordingly, it features a streamlined inbox for keeping track of all signatures, detailed reports on who signed and when, as well as dedicated templates for your most frequent contracts.

 On the signer's end, things are pretty much the same, and DocuSign boasts excellent compatibility with a large number of third-party applications, including those from Google, Windows, Apple, and Salesforce.
-The encryption and authentication technologies used are also top of the line.
+The encryption and authentication technologies used are also top-of-the-line.

 DocuSign is available on iOS and Android, as well as Windows.
 There’s also a standalone web application that can be accessed from any other platform.
 You can sign up for a 30-day trial, after which prices range from $10 a month to $40 a month.

-HelloSign has the best compatibility with any cloud storage service in the industry, supporting Dropbox, Google Drive, Box, Evernote, and OneDrive.
-You’ve also got addons for Chrome and Salesforce.
+Dropbox Sign has the best compatibility with any cloud storage service in the industry, supporting Dropbox, Google Drive, Box, Evernote, and OneDrive.
+You’ve also got add-ons for Chrome and Salesforce.
 It even supports the web automation app, Zapier.

 On the signer's end, things are kept pretty simple.
 You can either hand draw your signature or add a custom image from your device library.
 HelloSign uses TLS (Transport Layer Security) and AES (Advanced Encryption Standard) 256-bit encryption on all documents and communications throughout its platform.

 Dropbox Sign is included with a Dropbox plan, which includes at least 3 TB of cloud storage.
 Plans start at $29.99/month for a single user or $15/user/month for teams of three or more.